 16 to 19 study programmes at RR6 are designed to provide students with a structured and challenging individualised learning programme that supports their development and progression in line with their future career plans.

-Our current RR6 Online Prospectus can be accessed by clicking here
+Our current RR6 Online Prospectus can be accessed by following this link:

 RR6 offers study programmes which provide our students:

 - Progression to a higher level of study than their prior attainment (L3 courses)

 - A-levels and or L3 vocational qualification that will take up the majority of their programme (normally equivalent to 3 A level qualifications)

 - Extension Awards – additional qualifications that support skills development for students’ progression post-18 – including the EPQ and Sports Leadership Awards.

 - English and mathematics GCSE provision for those who have not yet achieved a grade 4.